About the Jazz Soul Boogie Band

 Where in the UK do you perform?

 Generally, we prefer to play within 60-ish miles of Aylesbury, so that the journey home in the wee small hours is do-able!
-So that include’s Buckinghamshire, Hertfordshire, Bedfordshire, Oxfordshire, Berkshire, Surrey and London.
+So that includes Buckinghamshire, Hertfordshire, Bedfordshire, Oxfordshire, Berkshire and possibly some of Surrey and West London.

 How much do you charge?